 - Names of potential recipients will be solicited from the full PREA membership.
 Nominees should be recognized for career accomplishments, not just by recent work.
 Prior winners are not eligible to receive the award.

 - A team of former Graaskamp recipients will select a slate of finalists by evaluating research accomplishments.
 This panel may also add nominees to the slate to acknowledge significant but less visible contributions.

 - The PREA voting members will vote on the slate, with a summary of all nominees' accomplishments included with the ballot.

-- The top vote getter will receive the award, which will be presented at the Annual Plan Sponsor Real Estate Conference.
+- The top vote getter will receive the award, which will be presented at the Annual Investor Real Estate Conference.
 The award is given on a biennial basis, with a scholarship of $10,000 presented to the academic institution of the recipient's choice.

 The first award was presented at the First Annual PREA Plan Sponsor Conference held in November 1990 at the Westin St. Francis Hotel in San Francisco, California.

 Salomon Brothers, Inc.

 |1999||Michael E. Miles